dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 Once the list is complete, it can go thru the categories and see if any should be merged or replaced based on similarity, then goes thru and sorts each item inside that again.
 If the documents are long, it can do the merkle summarizing technique on each, or do a fine tuning task on each one and use the resulting model.

 This sorting could be done in conjunction with a human, and once done, it would automatically handle the categorizing using those rules from there on.
 When things don't fit, it would change the rules within some boundary, and the original rulesetter would get notified.
+It might have some goals like ratio of categorized things vs not, ease of location, and user feedback about where they think things should be.
+Any disgruntled user can easily say what they want to happen, and we can give them the view specific to them, and incorporate that back into new views for people too.

-Can give a graph of
+Can give a graph of how well each item fits in each box.
+Graph the size of each box easily.

 Such a system could be hooked up to onedrive or dropbox to allow enterprise data organization to be a lot better.